filakhtov/gentoo-use-docs/net-misc/curl.md

 ### hsts
 Pass the `--enable-hsts` option to the configure script.
 Enable support for HSTS (HTTP Strict Transport Security) standard. cURL will parse `Strict-Transport-Security` header sent by the server and save HSTS information into the cache file that can be specified via the `--hsts` option on the initial request, then cURL can load this same cache and avoid clear text HTTP requests for as long as the server indicated.

-It is recommended to diable this flag - it is currently considered to be experimental.
+It is safe to disable this flag.

 ### http2
 Pass the `--with-nghttp2` option to the configure script.
 Modify a pkg-config `libcurl.pc` file to remove `-lnghttp2` option from a `Libs.private` keyword and append a `libnghttp2` value to a `Requires.private` keyword.
 Provides support for an HTTP/2 protocol using a `nghttp2` library.